ha-china/virtual_devices/README.md

 **Language**: [中文](README_CN.md) | [English](README.md)

-An enterprise-grade virtual device integration for Home Assistant 2025.10.0+ with **multi-entity device support**.
-With over 11,000 lines of sophisticated code, it provides a complete IoT device simulation environment for testing, demonstrations, development, and educational purposes.
+An enterprise-grade virtual device integration for Home Assistant 2025.10.0+ with **multi-entity device support**. it provides a complete device simulation environment for testing, demonstrations, development, and educational purposes.

 ## ✨ Core Features